Photo: Getty Images

 “Gatherings large and small are a major source of spread,'' the mayor said.

-County health officials and Garcetti warned last week that if the surge in cases, positivity rates and hospitalizations continue, the county could see a return to tougher stay-at-home orders to slow the spread of the virus.
+County health officials and Garcetti warned this week that if the surge in cases, positivity rates and hospitalizations continue, the county could see a return to tougher stay-at-home orders to slow the virus' spread.